yohanesnuwara/yohanesnuwara/README.md

 > *Towards Data Science* is a renowned Medium publication about artificial intelligence, data science, and computing technology.

 ### 💬 Contact me

+If someone has a brand new and fresh idea, probably to collaborate on work together, don't hesitate to contact me.

 * [LinkedIn](www.linkedin.com/in/yohanesnuwara) - Let's professionally network and communicate.
 I often posted my project bites there too.
 * [ResearchGate](https://www.researchgate.net/profile/Ignatius_Nuwara) - You may find most of my researches and publications there.
 I sometimes asked tricky questions in the forum.
 Want to be involved?